CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![The SQL managed instance details specified above are entered into the Connect to Server dialog.](media/1.109.png "Connect to Server")

-1. Navigate to the Integration Services Catalogs, you will see that SSISDB is present.
+1. Navigate to the Integration Services Catalogs, you will see that SSISDB is listed here.

    ![Resource groups is highlighted in the Azure services list.](media/1.185.png "Azure services")